acemod/ACE3/wiki/feature/mk6mortar.md

 ## 1. Overview

 ### 1.1 Mk6 Mortar overhaul
 ACE3 adds wind deflection for shells as well as a rangetable to accurately take out your target without the artillery computer.
-If enabled, rounds must be loaded individually by a loader.
+If ammunition handling is enabled, rounds must be loaded manually.

 ## 2. Usage